AdrianArtiles/dotfiles/README.md

 - Add ssh key where needed (GitHub and so on).
 - Set Mac defaults using commands from [MacOS Defaults](https://macos-defaults.com/).
 - Install favorited applications from Setapp.
-  - namely: CleanShot, TablePlus, Dash, DevUtils, CloudMounter, Numi
+  - namely: CleanShot, TablePlus, DevUtils, CloudMounter, Numi
 - Setup Raycast, Hyperkey.
 - Change computer name (under settings -> general).

-# Misc
+## Misc

 Place customizations in `~/.zshrc.local` which is sourced at the end of `~/.zshrc`.